 Hints or common lines of thinking:

-– Some cementers would say: We just pump Cement! 🙁
+– Some cementers would say: We only pump Cement! 🙁

-– A best practice is not necessarily a generic method, is it?
+– A best practice is not necessarily a generic method, or is it?

-– Cementing is not an isolated event, is it?
+– Cementing is not an isolated event, or is it?

-Looking at the quality of the responses to the first 3 challenges, I am excited to see what you guys are going to say about this one.
-The best comments will be posted in my site (http://better-cementing-for-all.org), as I believe they will be quite educational.
+Looking at the quality of the responses to the first three challenges, I am excited to see what you guys are going to say about this one.
+The best comments will be posted on my site (https://better-cementing-for-all.org), as I believe they will be quite educational.

 P. D. You might have noticed that I am still skipping a challenge about zonal isolation interpretation… I think that is a topic just too controversial… It is like soccer…:) I promise that I will do it next time.